elementary_vectors.functions

 Division-free right kernel matrix based on elementary vectors.

-OUTPUT: A right kernel matrix of M. It also works for symbolic matrices.
+OUTPUT: A right kernel matrix.
+It also works for symbolic matrices.

 Note

-Raises a ValueError if M has no constant nonzero maximal minor.
+Raises a ValueError if the matrix has no constant nonzero maximal minor.

 EXAMPLES: